skanderi7/hugo-mock-landing-page-domain-name/USER-STORIES.md

-# User Stories for IntegriMark
+# User Stories for Algebra Academy

 This is a backlog of user stories for Algebra Academy, an online learning platform.
 These user stories are provided as potential examples coinciding with the features of Algebra Academy.

 ## Current Features

-These are features that are currently implemented in IntegriMark, and which feature on the landing page.
+These are features that are currently implemented in Algebra Academy, and which feature on the landing page.

 ### Illustrated Features